marcioc0sta/little-pay/README.md

 ## Little Pay

 A small implamentation of deposits, withdrawals and transfers using node and TS.
-And the app is structured in a simple busness domain mindset, composed by **balance** and **event**.
+The app was structured in a simple busness domain mindset, composed by **balance** and **event**.
 Things there are common between the domains must stay up to the **source(src)** directory.